Skip to main content

 Written by Davey Jones

-Setting up Show rules will configure your Sumo apps to display only when the conditions set in your display rules are met.
+• Show rules configure a form to display when the conditions are met.

-Setting up Don't Show rules will configure your Sumo apps to display on all pages except when the conditions set in your Don't Show rules have been met.
+• Don't Show rules configure a form to display on all pages except when the conditions are met.

-Setting up both Show and Don't Show rules configures your apps to display both when the conditions in your Show rules are met, and not display when the conditions in your Don't show rules are met.
+Setting up both Show and Don't Show rules configures your campaign forms to display when the conditions in your Show rules are met, but prevents display when the conditions in your Don't Show rules are met.

 Note: Don't Show rules will always take precedence if there is a conflict between Show and Don't Show rules.